Joyful Eating is my food and nutrition philosophy, underpinning my books and approach as a nutritionist, writer and recipe developer.

-It is my intent and sincerest hope that through sharing my food and nutrition philosophy of Joyful Eating, I can help you break free of diet stress, guilt and shame.
+I hope that by sharing my food and nutrition philosophy of Joyful Eating, I can help you break free of diet stress, guilt and shame.

 Diets and diet rules cause us to distrust enjoying food.
-Yet I believe that joy can be our way back to a more intuitive and joyful relationship with food.
+Yet, I believe joy can be our way back to a more intuitive and joyful relationship with food.

 I hope my blogs, recipes and book, Joyful Eating, help you on your journey.
 Enjoy!